 - The wall should be an arm’s length away from your starting position to maintain proper form.

-- Keep your feet wide for a strong base.
+- Keep your feet broad for a strong base.

-- Clench your core and abdominals for the duration of each movement.
+- Clench your core and abdominal for the duration of each movement.

 Running at an angle will increase muscle strength by forcing your body to work harder than it would during a regular run.
 Lateral runs will result in better balance, flexibility, and coordination.

-- Drive your foot furthest from the wall into the ground, while pulling your knee closest to the wall towards your chest.
+- Drive your foot furthest from the wall into the ground.
+At the same time, pull your knee towards your chest.